chrisjmccormick/chrisjmccormick.github.io/_posts/2023-01-11-steps-and-seeds.md

 With the following tooltip: “How many times to improve the generated image iteratively; higher values take longer; very low values can produce bad results”.
 That’s a pretty good summary, but let me give you a little more insight into how it works.

+[Update 4/7/23]: A new version of DreamStudio has been released with a re-designed interface!
+The screenshots in this post come from the original version, which is still accessible [here](https://legacy.dreamstudio.ai/dream).
+The settings I'm explaining are still there in the new version, just laid out differently.

 ### What Happens in a “Step”